Novu Wellness Mental Health

 Are people with BPD manipulative?

-Sometimes yes, but it’s usually not on purpose.
-They act out from fear.
+Sometimes, yes, but it’s usually not on purpose.
+They act out of fear.
 Narcissists, especially covert ones, are more likely to plan their actions to stay in control.

 Can either disorder be healed?